JohnTGZ/johntgz.github.io/_posts/2021-12-27-line_rasters_part1_brehensam.md

 ---

-# Runtime Comparism Float and Integer Implementations
+# Runtime comparison Float and Integer Implementations

-Now let's do some "dirty" comparism by utilising simple timers in our code segments.
+Now let's do some "dirty" comparison by utilizing simple timers in our code segments.

-We shall draw a nice little house (The only one I might be able to afford given the housing situation in Singpoare), and compare the time required to draw it using the integer and floating point version of Brehensam (Code block 6 and 8 respectively).
+We shall draw a nice little house (The only one I might be able to afford given the housing situation in Singapore), and compare the time required to draw it using the integer and floating point version of Brehensam (Code block 6 and 8 respectively).

 <img src="/public/assets/2021-12-24-battle_of_lines_brehensam/brehensam_algo/house_raster.png" alt="house_raster.png" width="200"/>